amcgregor/paste/README.md

 For those tiny code samples that happen to be multi-line or require indentation, such as is the case with Python.

+### Editing Features

+Some functionality beyond standard browser behaviours for a `<textarea>` are included:

+* **Insertion of literal tabs.**
+  This breaks tab-based accessible navigation of the page, but the page is essentially that one input.

+* **Multi-line alteration of indentation level.**
+  When selecting text across multiple lines, pressing tab (or shift+tab) will increase (or decrease) the indentation level.

+* **Display of remaining character limit.**
+  As the "paste" is contained entirely within the URI, there are hard limits on the upper bound of the storage space available.
+Additionally, some communications mediums have limits on the length of single unwrapped strings.

+  * If the meter is green, less than 256 bytes of space have been utilized, and the link is (most likely; depends on your "ident") safe for pasting into IRC.

+  * If the meter is yellow, you have exceeded 75% of the limit.

+  * If the meter is red, you have exceeded 90% of the limit.

 ### License

 Copyright © 2020 Alice Bevan-McGregor and contributors.